Abstract

 Structure of the TolC–YbjP complex (closed state).

 (A,B) Cryo-EM density map of the endogenous TolC–YbjP complex at 3.56 Å resolution, shown in top and side view, spanning the outer membrane (OM) and periplasmic space.
 TolC forms a homotrimeric “channel-tunnel” ∼14 nm long, with its 12-stranded β-barrel embedded in the OM and periplasmic coiled-coils sealed at the tip.
 YbjP (wheat) wraps around the equatorial domain of TolC, with continuous density linking YbjP’s N-terminal Cys19 into the OM micelle region.
 (C,D) Top view (from the outer membrane) and side view of the TolC–YbjP cartoon model, showing three YbjP molecules arranged symmetrically around TolC’s threefold axis.
 (E,F) Each YbjP straddles the interface between two TolC protomers, occupying a groove on the TolC surface.
-TolC is shown as surface (each protomer in a different green color) and YbjP in wheat cartoon.
+TolC is shown as surface and cartoon (each protomer in a different green color) and YbjP in wheat cartoon.
 YbjP’s globular domain inserts between TolC protomers, while an N-terminal linker connects to the OM.

 Structure of TolC–YbjP–AcrABZ complex